Write a Threshold Rule

 Configure “If Triggered” settings

-1. When the expression.
+- When a Record matches the expression.
 Enter the rule expression, a boolean expression that when “true”, causes the rule to fire.

 note